bizkite-co/handterm/docs/worklog/2025-02-04-fix-tutorial-e2e-tests.md

 # Plan

 1. Fix test initialization:
-   - ✓ Remove duplicate condition in beforeEach
+   - [x] Remove duplicate condition in beforeEach
-   - ✓ Ensure proper initial state for each test case
+   - [x] Ensure proper initial state for each test case
-   - ✓ Move state initialization to context.addInitScript
+   - [x] Move state initialization to context.addInitScript

 2. Fix state synchronization:
-   - ✓ Remove direct localStorage manipulation in tests
+   - [x] Remove direct localStorage manipulation in tests
-   - ✓ Use proper signal initialization in beforeEach
+   - [x] Use proper signal initialization in beforeEach
    - Add wait for tutorial signals to be initialized

 3. Improve state verification:
-   - ✓ Add logging to track localStorage state changes
+   - [x] Add logging to track localStorage state changes
-   - ✓ Add explicit state checks between steps
+   - [x] Add explicit state checks between steps
-   - ✓ Verify localStorage and signal state are in sync
+   - [x] Verify localStorage and signal state are in sync

 4. Next Steps:
    - Add wait for tutorial signals to be initialized in beforeEach